-This is the one of the most asked questions since we start developing Ant Media Server.
+This is one of the most asked questions since we start developing Ant Media Server.
 It’s now time to create a solution for projects that needs chat in their streaming projects.
-Before we start explaining the steps how to integrate chat into your streaming projects.
-Let me give some brief introduction about the solution.
+Before we start explaining the steps on how to integrate chat into your streaming projects.
+Let me give a brief introduction to the solution.

-In our solution, we use a third party solution(Rocket Chat) for chat support because we mainly develop a media server and chat(instant messaging) is another vertical in technology.
-Even if WebRTC supports sending text messages through data channel, modern chat systems need more than text transfer.
-There are lots of things to add like groups-users management, permissions, emojis, file transfers, etc. So no need to invent the wheel again 😉
+In our solution, we use a third-party solution(Rocket Chat) for chat support because we mainly develop a media server, and chat(instant messaging) is another vertical in technology.
+Even if WebRTC supports sending text messages through the data channels, modern chat systems need more than text transfer.
+There are lots of things to add like group-users management, permissions, emojis, file transfers, etc. So no need to invent the wheel again 😉

 We’ve selected Rocket.Chat because it has both community and enterprise solutions.
 It has all the features that one expect from a chat server.
 In other words, it’s good for both small and giant projects.
 OK no talking more, let’s get started.

 Step 1: Install the Chat Server